aosasona/bazooka/README.md

-# Bazooka ⚡️
+# Bazooka 💣

 ![Bazooka](./assets/screenshot.png)

-Bazooka is a simple tool to find and kill processes on your machine by name or port.
+Bazooka is a simple tool in Go to find and kill processes on your machine by name or port.
 It provides a Web UI to view, find and kill processes without having to use the command line all in one binary.

 # Installation